Updated: Jul 9

 The entrance to their home was scattered with plants.
 Terracotta pots, plastic buckets, concrete troughs, old watering cans and any other object which could be filled with soil.
 Some were for eating and some for looking.
 Seeds were planted haphazardly, forgotten and then remembered when they rose out of the ground demanding attention.
 The house was brick, its face white, the tiles orange.

-The house normally smelt of toast, he followed the scent.
-The house was bought by his parents when owning a home was possible.
+The house normally smelt of toast and was bought by his parents when owning a home was possible.
 The interior matched the garden, old books were shelves for new books, paintings and posters were wallpaper, wine bottles were candle holders and plug extension cables were a daily set of tripwires to be leapt.
 You were never far from a half-finished mug of tea, a bannister draped with coats and a cricket bat being saturated in linseed oil.
 Each room took on the mood of the hand that painted it, ocean blue, blood red, butter yellow.
 Tables were a cacophony of things, a bumpy quilt of magazines, pots of Marmite, cardboard from Amazon boxes, sellotape which only his mum’s nails could unlock, books dropped mid-sentence, old candles with the wick buried, tissue packets and glasses sticky with fruit juice.

 Next to the house were the woods, the damp smell of life and death, co-existing.
 The woods were given some adult sounding name, but Adair, after a lengthy and sometimes fractious conversation with a troll, agreed that it should be called The Patchwork Wood.

 Restless, Adair looked outside at the rain.
-The clouds moved in quickly and water hit the ground and released the perfume of soil.
+The clouds moved in quickly and water hit the ground and released the perfume of soil. petrichor.
 His mum returned home soaking wet and stressed.
 Adair offers his mum a cup of tea to her surprise, not that he wouldn’t be so generous, but she wasn’t sure of his capabilities to make a brew.
-It didn’t seem so difficult.

 Pick Mum’s favourite mug, the one with the blue person on it.
 Boil kettle, the kettle is clicked to start and clicks itself to finish.
 Find tea bag, in the pot with breasts on, Irish afternoon tea.
 Tear open tea bag, pour into cup.
 Boiling water in, touch of milk, present to Mum with broad smile.